whg-training/statistics-course/Next_Generation_Sequencing/practicals/ngs_processing_pipeline/Required software.md

 $ conda install -c bioconda -c conda-forge snakemake fastqc multiqc samtools octopus bedtools
 ```

 **Note.** There are also slightly different instructions on the [snakemake webpage](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) that you might like to follow instead - this suggests to use the `mamba` command instead of `conda`.
-(Mamba does seem slightly nicer - it prints a nice picture!)
+(Mamba does seem slightly nicer - and it prints a picture of a snake!)

 **Note.** Depending on your setup you might also need to use `sudo` to run these commands.
 (This is related to system permissions - `sudo` gives a command higher priveleges.)
 So you would write:
 ```